cf73/ces2021/content/collections/pages/ways-to-give.md

         content:
           -
             type: text
-            text: 'To learn more about or share ideas for classroom collaboration, reach out to your child''s classroom teachers.'
+            text: "To learn more about or share ideas for classroom collaboration, reach out to your child's classroom teachers."
     type: text
     enabled: true
   -
+    id: CW0Hwlan
     text:
       -
         type: heading